CiscoDevNet/sdwan-devops/docs/architecture.md

 traffic then fails over to the remaining router.

 ### Firewalls
-High availabilty at the firewall is provided by a pair of active/passive ASA firewalls.
+High availability at the firewall is provided by a pair of active/passive ASA firewalls.
 In an active/passive configuration, only one firewall has the primary interfaces and forms OSPF sessions.
-When the primary firewall fails, either from total system failuer or the failure of a monitors interfaces, it transitions to secondary and the previously secondary transitions to primary.
+When the primary firewall fails, either from total system failure or the failure of a monitors interfaces, it transitions to secondary and the previously secondary transitions to primary.

 ### vEdges